15 % discount on the London Pass® 10 % to Explorer Pass · until 23 August 2026

 Both passes have identical family conditions: Children under 5 are free, children between 5 and 15 get a reduced price.
 For active families with several attractions per day, the London Pass® usually pays off better because the all-inclusive model makes each additional highlight free of charge.
 Families who only visit selected highlights pay less with the Explorer Pass.

-Yes - both passes are available via Go City, and the code LONDONCP05 works on gocity.com for both.
+Yes – both products are available via Go City, and the code LONDONCP05 works on gocity.com for both.
 On londonpass.com you get with LONDONCP05LP the same discount specifically on the London Pass®.
 In both cases you save additional 5 % on the already discounted pass price.

 Ready to make your decision?